Requirements for New or Newly-Remodeled Food Service Facilities (FSFs)

 - All FSFs in the vicinity of “problem areas” will be inspected.
 Each facility's grease control practices and the adequacy of their grease control equipment will be assessed.
 Maintenance/Cleaning records may also be reviewed.

 Following an inspection, KUB will provide a copy of the completed inspection form and any other materials the facility needs, such as an equipment cleaning log, a Grease Control Program, or “No Grease” signs, as well as, documentation of any noncompliant issues observed.
 The inspection will typically result in one of the following actions:

 - Facilities equipped with appropriate and adequately-sized grease control equipment that are meeting the intent of the KUB Grease Control Program through effective practices will be commended for their compliance.

 - Noncompliant facilities may be required to improve housekeeping and increase the cleaning frequency of their existing grease control equipment.

 - Facilities that are not successful in achieving compliance with the intent of the Grease Control Program through improved housekeeping and increased cleaning of their existing grease control equipment will be required to install the necessary equipment to bring the facility into compliance.
 KUB will work with the facility to set a reasonable amount of time to achieve compliance.

-FSFs that discharge wastewater into KUB’s system must comply with all aspects of KUB’s Wastewater Rules and Regulations which includes KUB’s Grease Control Program.
+FSFs that discharge wastewater into KUB’s system must comply with all aspects of KUB’s Wastewater Rules and Regulations, which include KUB’s Grease Control Program.
 KUB’s GCP requires all FSFs to submit a GCP Permit Application.
-Grease control is necessary to keep the wastewater system working properly and avoid issues like sewer backups and odors at the facility, as well as, public sewer overflows.
+Grease control is necessary to keep the wastewater system working properly and avoid issues like sewer backups and odors at your facility, as well as, public sewer overflows.

 Periodically, KUB will ask all existing FSFs to complete and submit an updated GCP Permit Application so current information can be maintained.